Speed Limit

 Graphics: The retro-inspired visuals are actually very detailed and superbly animated.

-Sound: A pulse-pounding soundtrack and great sound effects
+Sound: The game features a pulse-pounding soundtrack and great sound effects

 Summary 8.3 Outstanding